You have 0 shipments in your cart

 This option is ideal for:

-• Stores with varied product sizes and weights
+• Stores with varied product sizes and weights.

-• Businesses offering both domestic and international delivery
+• Businesses offering both domestic and international delivery.

 Local Delivery and Same-Day Options

-Local delivery means offering drop-off service within a limited radius, often same-day or within a few hours.
+Local delivery means offering a drop-off service within a limited radius, often same-day or within a few hours.
 You can use your own drivers or partner with courier networks.

 It's a competitive edge when:

-• You stock inventory close to customers
+• You stock inventory close to customers.

-• You're in a metro area with same-day courier coverage
+• You're in a metro area with same-day courier coverage.

 Speedy local delivery creates memorable customer experiences and builds loyalty.
 Just be sure your systems and stock levels can keep up with demand.